facebook/docusaurus/docs/api-pages.md

 You can provide your own custom styles by adding them anywhere in the `website/static` folder.
 Any `.css` files you provide in the `static` folder will get concatenated to the end of Docusaurus's provided styles, allowing you to add to or override Docusaurus default styles as you wish.

-An easy way to figure out what classes you wish to override or add to is to start your server locally and use your browser's inspect element tool.
+An easy way to figure out what classes you wish to override or add to is to [start your server locally](api-commands.md) and use your browser's inspect element tool.

 ## Adding Static Pages

-It is not encouraged to do so, but it is also possible to provide static `.html` files to use.
+Static `.html` files can also be used, but they will not include Docusaurus's header, footer, or styles by default.
 These can be added to the `static` folder in the same way as other static assets.
 Alternatively, they can be placed in the `pages` folder and would be served as-is instead of being rendered from React.
-They will not include Docusaurus's header, footer, or styles by default.

 If you wish to use Docusaurus's stylesheet, you can access it at `${baseUrl}css/main.css`.
 If you wish to use separate css for these static pages, you can exclude them from being concatenated to Docusaurus's styles by adding them into the `siteConfig.separateCss` field.